uwhackweek/hackweeks-as-a-service/docs/tutorials/tutorial-notebooks.md

 :align: right
 ```

-Signposting is a general writing technique that invovles using language specifically intended to prime a reader's expectations and prepare them to navigate the upcoming content.
+Signposting is a general writing technique that involves using language specifically intended to prime a reader's expectations and prepare them to navigate the upcoming content.
 We naturally signpost when talking with others, to the extent that it can seem to obvious to be worth mentioning: prefacing the conclusion of a presentation with the phrase "Let's Recap."

 In the context of reference texts like tutorial notebooks, however, signposting and related strategies can help a lot with making relevant content stand out in the deluge of learning material.
 Here are some strategies: